 Your Consultation is the most critical step in evaluating Your Case.
 Do not underestimate the importance of Your Consultation as it is when we determine how to proceed and what to do, or avoid, in Your Case.

 This is a free initial evaluation of Your Case and your responses will be recorded in Your Intake Form.
 If we determine that we are willing to handle Your Case, you will be required to pay a $150.00 consultation fee for a 30-minute telephone or in-person consultation.
-In-person consultations are held that Law Office of Nita Kundanmal in Hackensack, New Jersey.
+In-person consultations are held at the Law Office of Nita Kundanmal in Hackensack, New Jersey.

 Be prepared to forward any documentation required for Your Case if we request the documentation.
 DO NOT send us any documents unless we specifically request them by email.